ADA-SITE/code-org-student-progress-scraper/README.md

 You will have to prepare several .html files of saved dashboard page for different positions of scrolling in the list.
 A small Python script by @nsadili will scan these .html files, extract student records data, then match it with progress data and save it as a .csv file.

 ## User Manual
 1. Place the downloaded .html files under progress_files folder.
+Delete the .keep file in the folder.
 2. Run solver with the command line arguments: <pre>python solver.py "SECTION_NAME"</pre>
 Example: <pre>python solver.py "SITE 1101: Homework 1 (Fall 2022)"</pre>
 3. The <em>user_progress_report.csv</em> file will hold the processed results of each student.